derhansen/sf_tv2fluidge/README.md

 **Flexible Content Elements with flexform only**

-If your Flexible Content Element only constists of flexform fields (input, images, TypoScript...), you should create a new Grid Element and insert the flexform XML from the Flexible Content Element in the Grid Element.
+If your Flexible Content Element only constists of flexform fields (input, images, TypoScript, ...), you should create a new Grid Element and insert the flexform XML from the Flexible Content Element in the Grid Element.

 When creating the TypoScript for the new Grid Element, you can use `field:flexform_` to get the flexform values.